Blue Heelers: episode guide

 Pillow Talk

-Jonesy and Amy risk their careers and safety to investigate murder, illegal gambling and possible police corruption.
+Jonesy and Amy risk their careers and safety to investigate murder, illegal gambling, and possible police corruption in St Davids.

-Guest Starring: Samantha Healy as Donna Maitland, Steve Mouzakis as Theo Kallergis, Neil Pigot as Inspector Falcon-Price, Don Halbert as Det Sgt Andrew Reid, Miles Paras as Snr Const Lucy Wu, Alfred Nicdao as Louis Chang, James Wardlaw as Roland Hill, Veronica Porcaro as Patsy Norton, Greg Pandelidis as Licence Tester, Emma Moran as Learner Driver, Damian Neate as Boy with Bike, Rebecca MacAuley as Lorraine Allen, Clare Powell as Olivia Richards, Graeme Baker as Olivia’s Father
+Guest Starring: Samantha Healy as Donna Maitland, Steve Mouzakis as Theo Kallergis, Neil Pigot as Insp.
+Falcon-Price, Don Halbert as Det.
+Sgt.
+Andrew Reid, Miles Paras as Snr.
+Cons.
+Lucy Wu, Alfred Nicdao as Louis Chang, James Wardlaw as Roland Hill, Veronica Porcaro as Patsy Norton, Greg Pandelidis as Licence Tester, Emma Moran as Learner Driver, Damian Neate as Boy With Bike, Rebecca MacAuley as Lorraine Allen, Clare Powell as Olivia Richards, Graeme Baker as Olivia's Father

 Out Of Love